 Scoring the bleaching state of a reef is by nature a subjective process.
 To maintain a high-quality dataset that is consistent between observers and with in-water observations, it is important that all observers be experienced in coral reef field ecology.
-It is also highly advisable that they have undergone a process of training and standardisation in the office/lab and in the air.
+It is also highly advisable that they have undergone a process of training and standardisation in the office/lab and in the air prior to each aerial survey campaign.